trusona/trusona-server-sdk-c/src/pam/README.md

 PAM Configuration varies across Linux & Unix distributions; however the gist of the settings is always the same.

+It typically involves:
+  - naming an authorization process i.e. `auth`, `account`, `password`, or `session`
-It typically involves naming an authorization process, providing a control flag, specifying the name of the configured module and key-value settings that are optional.
+  - providing a control flag - `optional` or `required`
+  - the name (and path?) of the configured module; and
+  - key-value settings that are optional

 The authorization process are one of:
 - `auth`